How to Export and Manage PDFs in Gravity Forms

 Once your fillable PDF fields are ready to go, save the document so we can add it to Gravity Forms.

 Now that you’ve prepared your PDF template to be fillable, we need to add it to the Fillable PDFs plugin.
+This can be done in a few easy steps.

 With the plugin and your license key activated, go to Forms -> Fillable PDFs and click on the Templates tab.
 Here you’ll see a list of the Fillable PDFs template configured for your site.